fioprotocol/fips/fip-7.md

 A new fee will be created for `deactivate_fio_domain`.
 This fee will not be bundle eligible and should cost ~800000000 SUF.

 ## Rationale
-Some users might find it useful to have the ability to deactivate unused addresses or domains.
-This feature proposal will allow Address owners the ability to burn their addresses at any time.
-Domain owners that are looking to deactivate will have their expiration set to the current time.
-Setting this expiration allows for the continued use of the domain during a grace period until the new owner registers.
-If the domain does not receive a new owner in time, all FIO Addresses linked to that domain will be burned after their expirations but will not be able to be utilized.

 ## Implementation
 The following files will be affected during this implementation: